galois1915/Computer-vision/README.md

 While training a model, we typically want to pass samples in "minibatches", reshuffle the data at every epoch to reduce model overfitting, and use Python's multiprocessing to speed up data retrieval.

+When training neural networks, the most frequently used algorithm is <code>back propagation</code>.
+In this algorithm, parameters (model weights) are adjusted according to the gradient of the loss function with respect to the given parameter.
+The loss function calculates the difference between the expected output and the actual output that a neural network produces.
+The goal is to get the result of the loss function as close to zero as possible.
+The algorithm traverses backwards through the neural network to adjust the weights and bias to retrain the model.
+That's why it's called back propagation.
+This back and forward process of retraining the model over time to reduce the loss to 0 is called the gradient descent.

 Data set used:
 * MNIST
 * Fashion MNIST